tanawadeatharva/BharatVECTO/Documentation/User Manual/3-simulation-models/FuelCell.md

 ##### Window algorithm
-The power that should be provided by the fuel cell at a certain distance $s$ is calculated for a window size $s_w$ based on the trace of the electric power demand $P_{el}$ determined in the prerun.
+The power that should be provided by the fuel cell at a certain distance $s$ is calculated for a window size $s_w$ based on the trace of the electric power demand $P_{el}$ determined in the pre-run.
 The maximum window size is equal to the length of the cycle ($s_{cycle}$) At the beginning (and the end) of the cycle the window expands over the actual cycle, therefore $P_{el}$ is augmented with $P_{el}$ shifted to the left by $s_{cycle}$ (or to the right at the end of the cycle)